 Before turning SIP off, make a Time Machine backup of your Mac to restore your computer just in case something goes wrong.
 Double-check that the software you want to install comes from a reliable source.

-To be on the safe side while SIP is disabled, it’s a good practice to use an anti-malware tool.
-I always rely on CleanMyMac X since Apple notarized it.
+To be on the safe side while SIP is disabled, it’s a good practice to use a reputable malware protection tool.
+We always rely on CleanMyMac X since Apple notarized it.
 That means it was submitted for checking and officially doesn’t contain viruses itself.

 With its Malware Removal module, you can perform a deep scan and eliminate any malware you may have caught in the past.